 Liver disease can be brought on by a number of reasons including untreated heartworms, genetic predisposition, diabetes, or overuse of antibiotics.
 Other symptoms of liver disease in dogs other than weight loss include vomiting and diarrhea, increased thirst, frequent urination, yellowish eyes, and blood in the stool.
 These symptoms can be severe, however once diagnosed, liver disease is manageable and treatable.

 Dogs with cancer can lose weight for several reasons.
 Typically, cancer demands significant nutrients from your dog’s body, which causes the body to lose its fat and muscle tissue.
 Specifically, cancer starts to produce tumor necrosis factor (TNF), which resets the body’s thermostat so that cells consume more energy than normal.
-TNF makes dogs feel sick, causing them to lose their appetite and lose weight.
+TNF makes dogs feel sick, to the point that a dog has no appetite and begins losing weight.